Kushagra-a11ly/Exploratory-Data-Analysis/Tata Motors Stock Analysis Prediction(1995-2025)/README.md

 Derived & Technical Features ColumnDescriptionDaily_Return_%Single-session percentage return, computed as the percentage change from PrevClose to Close.
 Represents the raw daily return for a buy-and-hold position.Cumulative_Return_%Running compounded return indexed from the first record in the dataset.
 Provides a continuous performance trajectory across the full 30-year span.MA_2020-session simple moving average of the daily closing price.
 A standard short-term trend indicator for momentum and dynamic support/resistance analysis.MA_5050-session simple moving average of the daily closing price.
 Represents the medium-term price trend, widely used in crossover-based trading systems.

-🎯 Use Cases
+Use Cases
-This dataset is designed to support a wide spectrum of quantitative and applied research workflows:
+This dataset is designed to support a wide spectrum of quantitative and applied research workflows.
-📉 Time-Series Forecasting — Train and evaluate autoregressive models (ARIMA, SARIMA), deep learning architectures (LSTM, GRU, Temporal Fusion Transformer), and modern sequence models on 30 years of daily close data.
+📉 Time-Series Forecasting
+Train and evaluate autoregressive models (ARIMA, SARIMA), deep learning architectures (LSTM, GRU, Temporal Fusion Transformer), and modern sequence models on 30 years of daily close data.
 The breadth of the series ensures exposure to structurally distinct market regimes, stress-testing model generalisability across bull markets, crashes, and recovery cycles.
-⚙️ Algorithmic Strategy Backtesting — Design and backtest rule-based trading strategies — including moving average crossover systems, momentum strategies, mean-reversion signals, and volume-confirmation filters — against authentic, exchange-sourced price history spanning three full decades.
+⚙️ Algorithmic Strategy Backtesting
+Design and backtest rule-based trading strategies — including moving average crossover systems, momentum strategies, mean-reversion signals, and volume-confirmation filters — against authentic, exchange-sourced price history spanning three full decades.
-🤖 Machine Learning for Return Prediction — Use OHLCV data, VWAP, trade counts, daily returns, and moving averages as direct model features or inputs to richer feature engineering pipelines for classification models targeting directional price movement or regression models targeting forward returns and volatility.
+🤖 Machine Learning for Return Prediction
+Use OHLCV data, VWAP, trade counts, daily returns, and moving averages as direct model features or inputs to richer feature engineering pipelines for classification models targeting directional price movement or regression models targeting forward returns and volatility.
-📊 Volatility & Risk Analysis — Compute rolling volatility measures, historical Value-at-Risk (VaR), Conditional VaR (CVaR), maximum drawdown profiles, and Sharpe/Sortino ratios across different investment horizons and market regimes supported by the full length of the series.
+📊 Volatility & Risk Analysis
+Compute rolling volatility measures, historical Value-at-Risk (VaR), Conditional VaR (CVaR), maximum drawdown profiles, and Sharpe/Sortino ratios across different investment horizons and market regimes supported by the full length of the series.
-🔍 Exploratory Data Analysis & Visualisation — Conduct price trend analysis, volume seasonality studies, return distribution modelling, autocorrelation structure analysis, and long-run performance attribution using the full breadth of included features.
+🔍 Exploratory Data Analysis & Visualisation
+Conduct price trend analysis, volume seasonality studies, return distribution modelling, autocorrelation structure analysis, and long-run performance attribution using the full breadth of included features.
-🎓 Financial & Academic Research — Suitable for event studies around corporate announcements, sector-level research in emerging market equities, analysis of the relationship between market microstructure metrics and price outcomes, and long-run equity performance attribution within the Indian market context.
+🎓 Financial & Academic Research
+Suitable for event studies around corporate announcements, sector-level research in emerging market equities, analysis of the relationship between market microstructure metrics and price outcomes, and long-run equity performance attribution within the Indian market context.

-🚀 Getting Started
+Getting Started
-Load the dataset and begin exploration with the following Python snippet: python# Load the dataset import pandas as pd import matplotlib.pyplot as plt
+Load the dataset and begin exploration with the following snippet: pythonimport pandas as pd import matplotlib.pyplot as plt

+# Load the dataset
 df = pd.read_csv('tatamotors_historical.csv', parse_dates=['Date'])
 df.set_index('Date', inplace=True)